Remmytaylor/Remmytaylor/README.md

 <a href="https://www.linkedin.com/in/remmingtonstewart"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-Dedicated and highly motivated IT professional with a Master of Science in Cybersecurity and a B.B.A in Computer Information Systems.
-Possessing a strong foundation in systems administration and technical support, combined with expertise in network infrastructure, security protocols, and cloud technologies.
-Eager to leverage my certifications and technical skills to secure an entry-level Security Analyst position, where I can contribute to the design, implementation, and maintenance of robust IT solutions. ems.
+Motivated and technically-savvy early-career cybersecurity professional with a foundational background in systems administration and hands-on experience in penetration testing via the TryHackMe platform.
+Eager to leverage strong problem-solving skills, familiarity with network and host-based security controls, and a commitment to continuous learning to support an organization’s defensive posture and contribute to real-world threat detection and mitigation.

 ## Objective